rishikor123/gsc/README.md

 ## 🙏 Acknowledgements

 Thanks to **Professor Davi Moreira** for guidance and support throughout the project, to the **Girl Scouts of Central Indiana** for providing the data central to this work, and to the **Krenicki Center for Business Analytics & Machine Learning** for its support and resources.

----

-## 📄 License

-_Choose a license (e.g., MIT) for the code.
-Note that the dataset is not covered by this license and remains the property of Girl Scouts of Central Indiana._